MEDSAGE: Enhancing Robustness of Medical Dialogue Summarization to ASR Errors with LLM-generated Synthetic Dialogues: Main Experiments

 \subsection{Error tagging system enables controllable generation}

 Lastly, we validate that our method is capable of adjusting the injected noise rate through the use of corruption tags, as detailed in the methodology section.
 To this end, we insert corruption tags at various rates to simulate increasing amounts of noise.
 We then record the resulting transcription quality and summarization performance for each noise level.
 As depicted in Figure \ref{fig:noise_vs_quality}, we observe a clear trend: as the noise rate increases, the quality of the generated summaries decreases.
-This is evidenced by a gradual drop in the summarization quality quantified by the scores on various metrics.
-This analysis demonstrates the controllability of our noise generation method, which is essential for adapting the synthetic noise generation to errors made by various different ASR models with ease.
+This is evidenced by a gradual drop in the summarization quality quantified by the metric scores.
+This demonstrates the controllability of our noise generation method, which is essential for adapting the synthetic noise generation to errors made by various different ASR models.